jortvanleenen/Octopus/README.md

 ## Dependencies and Compatibility

-LeapedFrog depends on the `p4c-graphs` tool to generate the IR JSON representation of P4 programs.
+Octopus depends on the `p4c-graphs` tool to generate the IR JSON representation of P4 programs.

 - Tested with: `p4c-graphs` version 1.2.4.2
 - Requires: Python 3.10 or later (tested up to 3.13)